Galionix/devit-test-project/Readme.md

+# Devit RSS Parser
 This project is a fullstack test project for devit company.

+backend parses RSS feeds and stores them in the database.

+The frontend divided to index page and admin page.

+The index page shows by default latest 25 posts from the database and allows search by title and sort by date.
+The admin page is for adding, updating and deleting RSS feeds to the database.
+Here you can search by title and author and sort by date.

+The admin page is protected by JWT authentication.

 Although it is a test project, I implemented many features that I have learned in the past few years.